-Recent UNCSTD Expert Group Meetings in Malta and Geneva4 have discussed the potential contribution of North-South research networks to science and technology for development.
+Recent UNCSTD Expert Group Meetings in Malta and Geneva2 have discussed the potential contribution of North-South research networks to science and technology for development.
 These meetings have concluded that a compilation of practical experiences with this type of networks is required; and that various policy issues that surfaced during their discussions needed further examination.

-This paper addresses both of these concerns.
+This paper addresses both these concerns.
 With a focus on the field of biosciences, the first part of this paper offers a set of practical recommendations for creating and managing North-South research networks.
 The second part of the paper discusses three policy issues: (i) the financial sustainability of North-South research networks; (ii) the problematic asymmetry that is prevalent in many of these networks, in that Northern partners or donors often dominate these partnerships; and (iii) the slow adoption of Internet technology to enhance information management and exchange.

 Various individuals have candidly shared their insights and their hands-on experiences in North-South research networks.
-Among them, the authors would like to thank in particular Dr Ann Marie Thro, former coordinating secretary of the Cassava Biotechnology Network (CBN); Ir Willemine Brinkman, coordinator of the European Tropical Forestry Research Network (ETFRN); Dr Ibrahim D. Khadar, Deputy Head of the Information Policies and Partnerships Department of the Centre Technique de Coopération Agricole et Rural (CTA); and Peter Ballantyne, Coordinator Information Programmes of the European Centre for Development Policy Management (ECDPM).5
+Among them, the authors would like to thank in particular Dr Ann Marie Thro, former coordinating secretary of the Cassava Biotechnology Network (CBN); Willemine Brinkman, coordinator of the European Tropical Forestry Research Network (ETFRN); Dr Ibrahim D. Khadar, Deputy Head of the Information Policies and Partnerships Department of the Centre Technique de Coopération Agricole et Rural (CTA); and Peter Ballantyne, Coordinator, Information Programmes of the European Centre for Development Policy Management (ECDPM).3

 A systematic analysis and assessment of even a small number of research networks was beyond the scope of the preparations for this paper.
-However, research networks have been around for a long time, often forming 'invisible colleges' where ideas are exchanged among groups of like-minded scientists, or through which collaborative research is planned and conducted.
-These networks became 'visible' when, in the 1970s and 1980s, donors adopted them as tools for the implementation of their policies for North-South research collaboration.
+However, research networks have been around for a long time, often forming "invisible colleges" where ideas are exchanged among groups of like-minded scientists, or through which collaborative research is planned and conducted.4 These networks became "visible" when, in the 1970s and 1980s, donors adopted them as tools for the implementation of their policies for North-South research collaboration.
 Several donor countries have created specific programmes or have established specialized institutions to promote and fund North-South research networks.
-The authors have been able to draw on the body of knowledge of North-South research networks that has been brought together by these institutes over the past 20 years.7
+The authors have been able to draw on the body of knowledge of North-South research networks that has been built up by these institutes over the past 20 years.5 Several research networks have been analysed more in depth.
+Details about these case studies are to be found in the Appendix to this publication.
+While not all of these cases have met the full criteria for "North-South networks", they do involve several "North-South" elements or linkages and in each case the lessons learned were extremely useful for such research partnerships and networks.